Patric-Cannedy/DIME-Beauty-Challenge/dime-challenge/README.md

 ## Setup

 To install this project, download or clone the repo and then run `npm install` to install all the dependencies. `npm start` will run the development server where further changes can be begin.
 This project will run on `localhost:3000`.
+The demo can also be previewed at https://patric-cannedy.github.io/DIME-Beauty-Challenge/.